brando90/snap-cluster-setup/README.md

 High level plan
 1. ssh into the login/head node ```ssh your_sunetid@login.sherlock.stanford.edu``` e.g., ```ssh brando9@login.sherlock.stanford.edu``` (see https://www.sherlock.stanford.edu/docs/#quick-start)
-2. git clone the repo so it's accessible in any node when using the slurm resource manger, to do that you need to put the public ssh key on sherlock
+2. create a public ssh key on sherlock and then git clone the repo so it's accessible in any node when using the slurm resource manger, then use this command to get an interactive session (`$ srun -p gpu --gpus 1 --pty bash`)
-3. set up the conda env so it's accesible in any node and learn to use pip install -e .
+3. set up the `conda` env so it's accesible in any node and learn to use `pip install -e .`
 4. test the code by running with interactive job (srun) and background jon (sbatch)
 5. modify the code, test again, and learn to push to repo
 6. learn to vscode into sherlcok (either ssh or push file on save)